-All too often, people who complete a substance abuse treatment program are left wondering, What now?
+All too often, people who complete a treatment program are left wondering, what now?
 In many of these situations, individuals feel ill-equipped or unprepared to make the shift from life in rehab back to “real” life.

-During treatment, your life is mainly based around learning to live without substance abuse.
+During treatment, your life is mainly based around learning to live without substance use disorder.
 You develop relapse prevention strategies and gain a deeper understanding of yourself and your personal needs.

 Through therapy and counseling, you develop new ways to approach the triggers in your life and work through the difficult moments.
 But, when it is time to use these methods and approaches in life, many individuals struggle.

-For some, the main reason for this difficulty is a lack of preparation on their rehab center’s part.
+For some, the main reason for this difficulty is a lack of preparation from their treatment program.
 Your treatment facility needs to understand the challenge of shifting from treatment to normal life.

-Unfortunately, those who are suffering from mental health disorders often develop substance abuse problems as well, and vice versa.
-In other words, a person who is dealing with a substance use issue may also suffer from a mental health disorder.
-In fact, according to a 2014 report from the National Institute on Drug Abuse (NIDA), nearly 8.4 million adults in the United States were dealing with co-occurring disorders.
+Unfortunately, those who are suffering from mental health disorders often develop substance use disorders as well, and vice versa.
+For many instances, it is difficult to determine which disorder caused which.
+According to a 2014 report from the National Institute on Drug Abuse (NIDA), nearly 8.4 million adults in the United States were dealing with co-occurring disorders.

-When it comes to getting treatment for co-occurring disorders, it’s important to gain an understanding of various disorders and how they can affect people who are also dealing with substance abuse and addiction.
+When it comes to getting treatment for co-occurring disorders, it’s important to gain an understanding of the various illnesses.
+It’s also important to understand how they can affect people who are also dealing with substance use disorder.

 We understand this truth here at Sana Lake Recovery Center.
 That’s why we provide treatment that deals with addiction as well as any accompanying disorders.
-Our clients receive extensive mental health care to help them to work through each disorder and find total healing.
+Our members receive extensive mental health care to help them to work through each disorder and find complete recovery.

-Overcoming alcohol or drug addiction can be terrifying, and in some cases, fatal.
-Once a person becomes dependent upon alcohol or a drug of choice, stopping such substances will cause withdrawal symptoms.
+Once a person becomes dependent upon alcohol or drugs, stopping such substances will cause withdrawal symptoms.
 Drugs and substances will have different symptoms and timelines, depending on their particular interactions with the brain and body.
-When going through treatment for co-occurring disorders involving substance abuse, you will first go through detox.
-Detoxing from alcohol or drug use can be difficult, and coupling it with overcoming a mental health disorder, can make it a complicated process.

 - Buprenorphine: Used for the management of pain that is severe enough to require an opioid analgesic and when other treatments aren’t working.